-YNPN Twin Cities and EPIP Minnesota are partnering to offer a unique cohort experience.
-The EYLI Leadership Institute will encourage you to explore the big career questions you’ve been asking, and will continue to ask, while you do some serious skill swapping and network weaving across the local philanthropic and nonprofit worlds.
+YNPN Twin Cities is offering a unique cohort experience.
+The experience is aimed at encouraging exploration of the big career questions you’ve been asking, and will continue to ask, while doing some serious skill swapping and network weaving across the local philanthropic and nonprofit worlds.

 Whether harnessing your hellfire or holding your sacred blue flame, we invite you to join us to gain the skills you need to build a network supporting your growth as a leader while you develop goals, strategies, action steps, and accountability to help you truly make the most of your career.

 $125.
 As part of this experience, we encourage participants to speak to their organizations about funding their cost of attendance.
 Resources are available to help participants have this conversation.
 Please note though that no one will be turned away from lack of funding.
 Please email the Leadership Team at [email protected] if you have any questions.

 No. YNPN programming in general is geared toward individuals in their 20’s and 30’s.
 If what we offer resonates with you, we encourage you to apply.
 Also, feel free to contact us at [email protected] to talk things through if you still have questions.

 Emerging leaders in the philanthropic and nonprofit sectors looking for a “community of practice” to establish the habits, relationships, and support systems that will make our journeys -- in our work and communities -- sustainable.